Dash Home Loans’ First-Time Home Buyer’s Guide

 A low offer might be right if:

-- The home has been sitting on the marketing for a while
+- The home has been sitting on the market for a while.

 Offering the asking price might be right if:

-- The listing price is fair and is similar to other listing prices of similar homes in the same area
+- The listing price is fair and is similar to other comparable homes.

 A high offer might be right if:

-- If there’s a lot of interest in a home that was just recently put on the market
+- There’s a lot of interest in the home.

 - Setting a timeline for a response from the seller